yoship1639/UniToon/README.md

 * Environment Lighting (Skybox, Gradient, Color)
 * Reflection Probes

-The following shader paths are also supported for situations where these are required
+The following shader passes are also supported for situations where these are required
 * ShadowCaster
 * DepthOnly
 * DepthNormals